 are packed in order prior to hashing.

-Hash collisions are possible by rearranging the elements between consecutive,
+Hash Collisions are possible by rearranging the elements between consecutive,

 variable length arguments while maintaining that their concatenated order is the same.